Focused on the legal goals of you and your family

-Child Custody Concerns:
+Child Custody Concerns

-Can I get sole custody of my child(ren)?
+Can I get sole custody of my children?

-The more common scenario is joint decision-making responsibility (joint legal custody) with one parent having primary residential responsibility (sole physical custody) and the other parent having reasonable parenting time.
+The more common scenario is joint decision-making responsibility (joint legal custody) with one parent having primary residential responsibility (sole physical custody) and the other having reasonable parenting time.

 If my ex and I share joint residential responsibility (joint physical custody), do I have to pay child support?